Gloriel621/StyMamba/readme.md

 StyMamba is a Mamba‑based multimodal style‑transfer framework that supports both image‑guided and text‑guided stylization.

-**Warning:** The software stack is extremely sensitive to exact package versions.
+**Warning:** The environment is extremely sensitive to exact package versions.

 Even with the instructions below the build may still fail on some machines.